dfstio/lease/README.md

 	yarn buy

-Results will be in the data folder in buyproof.json and buypublic.json, first value in buypublic.json is boolean and indicates if cash is enough to buy equipment, second value is the price of equipment
+Results will be in the data folder in buyproof.json and buypublic.json, first value in buypublic.json is boolean and indicates if cash is enough to buy equipment, second value is the price of equipment.

+To verify ZK proof, run
+	yarn verifybuy

 ### Generating ZK proof with credit rating by Lessee for Lessor
 Edit /data/lessee-data.json to input data of Lessee and run